 Ideally, the person with dementia is involved in the decision making and consents to use the technology.

 It’s vital that cost, accessibility, appropriateness and ease of use are considered.

 The need for familiarity is important, so it’s important to only change the things that need changing.

 Information sheet categories:

-For more information or to speak to a consultant, please call 08 9388 2800 (during office hours).
+For more information or to speak to one of our friendly dementia consultant’s, please call 08 9388 2800 (during office hours).

 Assistive Technology Demo Room

 The Shenton Park assistive technology display room is open every day (except public holidays) from 9:00am to 4:00pm .